CQVan/Lapis-API/README.md

-Lapis is a file-based REST API framework inspired by Vercel functions
+Lapis is a file-based REST API framework inspired by Modern Serverless Cloud Services

 To create a basic Lapis server, create a folder called *api* and create python script named *path.py* then within your main folder create a python script to start the server (we will call this script *main.py* in our example)